pncsoares/euro-millions-generator/README.md

 # Disclaimer ⚠️

-I am not responsible for the usage of the keys generated in this web application in lucky games such as EuroMillions or other of the same kind.
+I am not responsible for the usage of the keys generated in this web application in lucky games such as EuroMillions or other games of the same kind.

 This is just a project created for fun and for learning purposes.